k8-scalar/k8-scalar/docs/overview.md

 scaling decisions can be very costly an actually hurt elasticity instead of improving it.

-The artifact fully supports the following contributions of the associated scholarly paper:
+## Building blocks

-  - K8-Scalar integrates and customizes Scalar , a generic platform for evaluating the scalability of large-scale systems, with support for **evaluating autoscalers for container-orchestrated database clusters**.
+ K8-Scalar integrates and customizes Scalar , a generic platform for
+    evaluating the scalability of large-scale systems, with support for **evaluating autoscalers for container-orchestrated database
+    clusters**.

-  - K8-Scalar extends Kubernetes with an advanced autoscaler for database clusters, based on the Riemann event processor  that allows for simultaneous analysis of multiple metrics and composition of multiple event-based conditions.
+K8-Scalar extends Kubernetes with an advanced autoscaler for
+    database clusters, based on the Riemann event processor  that allows for simultaneous analysis of multiple metrics and composition of multiple event-based conditions.
 This Advanced Riemann-Based